Flowdown Requirements: What They Are and Why They Matter

 Why Flowdown Requirements Create Risk

-Organizations frequently struggle because:
+Organizations struggle with flowdown management because:

 Contracts are reviewed only by sales or legal